 Education should be an integral part of all interactions between health care professionals and patients, and is relevant to asthma patients of all ages.
 Although the focus of education for small children will be on the parents and caregivers, children as young as 3 years of age can be taught simple asthma management skills.
-Adolescents may have some unique difficulties regarding adherence that may be helped through peer support group education in addition to education provided by the health care professional12.
+Adolescents may have some unique difficulties regarding adherence that may be helped through peer support group education in addition to education provided by the health care professional12 but regional issues and the developmental stage of the children may affect the outcomes of such programs373.